MultiProvision/MultiProvision/README.md

 A Framework for multi-tenant resource provisioning in CPU-GPU environments.

 ## Dependencies
-Before running the TRIPP framework, some packages must be installed, including:
+Before running the MultiProvision framework, some packages must be installed, including:
 - Pandas
 - Matplotlib